pragma-/pbot/README.md

 [Learn more.](doc/Plugins/Plang.md)

 ### Extensible
-PBot is extensible in multiple ways.
 Additional commands and functionality can  be added to PBot in the following ways.

 #### Factoids
 Factoids are a very special type of command.
 Anybody interacting with PBot can create, edit, delete and invoke factoids.
-Factoids can be locked by the creator of the factoid to prevent them from being edited by others.

-At its most simple, a factoid merely displays the text the creator sets.
+A simple factoid merely displays the text the creator sets.

     <pragma-> !factadd hello /say Hello, $nick!
        <PBot> hello added to global channel.